yoe/fosdemvideo/README.md

 - 5 more bought with FOSDEM money
 - Loads of firewire cables

-Will arrive when CarlFK arrives :-)

-From CCC:
+From hackman:
 ---------

-- 1 camera will be brought by someone on some day
+- 1 camera will be brought by him on friday

-TODO: fill out details

 From easy2rent:
 ---------------